-To assess the treatment’s safety and efficacy, jCyte has contracted with The Gavin Herbert Eye Institute at the University of California, Irvine and Retinal-Vitreous Associates Medical Group to conduct the trial.
-The UC San Francisco Department of Ophthalmology will also participate.
+To assess the treatment’s safety and efficacy, jCyte has contracted with The Gavin Herbert Eye Institute (GHEI) at the University of California, Irvine, Retinal-Vitreous Associates Medical Group in Beverly Hills and Ophthalmic Consultants of Boston to conduct the our clinical trials.

 These clinical sites are now recruiting patients for the Phase 2b trial.
 Participants will receive a single, minimally-invasive intravitreal (inside the eye) injection of human retinal progenitor cells (jCell) in their worst-seeing eye.
 This outpatient therapy does not require surgery.